 According to LG's road map, the Korean company plans to release two flagship phones every year.
 The first half of the year traditionally sees the release of a high end G series smartphone, while the later half of the year aims at catching the masses with the V series.
-The latest rumor says that LG will reveal the V30 at IFA in September.
+Press renders of the device have just been leaked.

 In accordance with previous rumors, including one from ETNews, it seems that LG will be unveiling its latest V series smartphone at IFA this year, as it has just sent out save-the-date invitations for August 31 in Berlin.
 The invitations feature a large letter V in the background, so this launch date is a sure thing.
 Taking place in the German capital again this September, IFA is Europe's largest consumer electronics trade show, and the V30 will be making its debut a day before the event begins on September 1.

 The device is expected to be released in South Korea first, with 64 GB of internal storage for around the equivalent of $699.